The Black Skin Canvas: African Tribal Art, Polynesian Tattoos, and Value$

 The Disconnect We Must Bridge

-There’s a painful separation in our Black American community.
+There’s a painful separation in our community.
 African tribal art collectors exist—brilliant Black curators and historians who preserve our heritage.
 But they often don’t connect with the tattoo community.
 Meanwhile, tattoo-loving Black Americans seek designs on Pinterest and Google, never accessing the museum-quality African tribal art hidden in European private collections that I’ve spent years documenting.

 Your Black and Brown Skin Is Your Most Valuable Luxury Item